Gauteweb/Raspberry-Pi-as-a-dashboard-monitor/README.md

 # RaspberryPi
+Short shell scripts and similar.

-Shell scripts and similar, mostly related to retro-gaming on the Raspberry Pi.
+Mostly related to retro-gaming on the Raspberry Pi customizing stuff like RetroPie, Recalbox, etc...